 Every few weeks, there's a new exhibition of art in the lobby of the office building One Canada Square (home to Canary Wharf Group).
 There have been displays of fantastic glassware, thought-provoking modern art, iconic photographs and more.
+Your space!
+Has Draped Seated Woman inspired you?
+Why not try some of the methods its creator, Henry Moore, used to produce his work?
 Drawing based on a sketch Henry Moore always carried a sketchbook wherever he went.
 He would make rough sketches, as well as add notes, so that he could remember exactly what he saw.
 Later on, he would create a finished drawing, using the sketches and notes as a guide.